youssefwally/DJSW_collaborative_coding/docs/johannes.md

         publish_dir: docs/_build/
         force_orphan: true
 ```
-There might have been a better way to do it but I'm new to yaml and python related GitHub Actions.
+There might have been a better way to do it but I'm new to *yaml* and *Python* related *GitHub Actions*.

 ## pytest testing
 Writing tests was daunting at first, specially since I have never used *pytest*, but by writing comments about what wanted to test made it simpler to create simple states that tests some of the common mistakes in which the metrics might be called.
 Another important aspect was to check that the asserts works as expected such that metrics produce sensible results.
 Most tests looks something like this: